 Baker Woman Sentenced to Federal Prison for Aiding and Assisting in the Preparation and Presentation of False and Fraudulent Tax Returns

-This matter is being investigated by the Louisiana Legislative Auditor, the Federal Bureau of Investigation and Louisiana State Police, and is being prosecuted by Assistant United States Attorney Alan Stevens, who also serves as Senior Litigation Counsel.
+This matter is being investigated by the Federal Bureau of Investigation and is being prosecuted by Assistant United States Attorneys Harley W. Ferguson and Lyman E. Thornton III.

 NOTE: An indictment is an accusation by a grand jury.
 The defendant is presumed innocent until and unless adjudicated guilty at trial or through a guilty plea.